primal-coder/grid-engine/README.md

 ## Usage

-To use **gridengine** you can import any number of the submodules and utilize its respective features or you can import the main module.
+To use **grid_engine** you can import any number of the submodules and utilize its respective features or you can import the main module.

     ```python
     import grid_engine as ge